open2c/cooler/README.md

 ## A cool place to store your Hi-C

-Cooler is a support library for a **sparse, compressed, binary** persistent storage format, called _cool_, used to store genomic interaction data, such as Hi-C contact matrices.
+Cooler is a support library for a **sparse, compressed, binary** persistent storage format, called _cooler_, used to store genomic interaction data, such as Hi-C contact matrices.

 The _cooler_ file format is a reference implementation of a genomic matrix data model using [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) as the container format.